The Sneaky Trap of Confirmation Bias

 By teaching kids to be aware of confirmation bias and actively seek out diverse perspectives, we can help them develop critical thinking skills that will serve them well throughout their lives.

-While confirmation bias can lead us astray, it can also be harnessed for good.
+While confirmation bias can lead us astray, being aware of it can also be a powerful tool for personal and professional growth.
+Here are a few ways to use this awareness to your advantage:

 Math Problems on Confirmation Bias